NirajAmin/ray-tracer/README.md

 NO - Object instancing: 10
 YES - Perlin noise: 10
 NO - Cube maps: 15
-NO - Importance sampling: 15
+YES - Importance sampling: 15
 YES - Parallelization: 10
 NO - Normal interpolation (smooth shading): 5
 NO - Hybrid rendering with a GPU (OpenGL/DirectX + ray tracing): 20